kidaa/development-resources/README.md

 If you know another place which could be used instead of GitHub, go ahead and lead the change.

+*Suggestion (by Urs):*
+When I've moved from a shared hosting to a root server, and once I've managed to install a decent (open source) web interface for Git, we could host it at openlilylib.org.

 Contributing
 ------------